chronophage/kon-reh/ttrpg/reference/adventures/forbidden-library.md

 Each Depth has: presence cues, a generator, 6–10 keyed Zones, bespoke Wandering, and a signature Puzzle Room.
 Depths stack in risk and weirdness.
 Shortcuts can skip Depths at the cost of Annotations or Curses.

-Depth 0: The Catalog Hall (Controlled Reality)
+Depth 0: The Catalog Hall (Dominant Reality)

 Atmosphere: bright lamps, tidy aisles, impossible sight-lines.